mocofound/vault-gcp-cluster/README.md

 terraform apply
 ```

-### Note
+### Notes
+- The Vault token is available in /tmp
+- Terraform destroy wont destroy the keyring, if you get an error message you can just change the name
-If you clone this repository and host in your public git account, please make sure you do not save your GCP credentials with this code.
+- If you clone this repository and host in your public git account, please make sure you do not save your GCP credentials with this code.